nrwl/nx/docs/nx-cloud/tutorial/circle.md

   main: ...
 ```

-The `main` job looks very similar to the previous configuration, with the addition of a single line above and below the `nx affected` commands.
+The `main` job looks very similar to the previous configuration, with the addition of a single line above the `nx affected` commands.

 ```yaml {% fileName=".circleci/config.yml" highlightLines=[24,29] %}
 version: 2.1